czbiohub/blog/_blog/The-Effect-of-PCR-on-scRNAseq.md

 This looks pretty good, but when we compare it to our data it's still not quite right.
 The bimodal distribution gave us a subpopulation of points on the left side of the plot, but it didn't give us the relationship between expression and PCR efficiency that we can see in the FACS data.
 We could reproduce that relationship in a hacky way, by setting a random subset of low-expression genes to have low PCR efficiency.
 But that wouldn't be very satisfying&mdash;there's no reason that the PCR reaction should care about the expression level of the genes.

 However, there's another factor that we haven't considered yet.
 When we do scRNA-seq we aren't sequencing complete gene transcripts, we're sequencing _fragments_.
-The number of different fragments we see from a gene will depend on its expression level, because a highly-expressed gene will be sampled more often and so we are more likely to see multiple different fragments.
-A gene with low expression could potentially be represented by a single fragment, and if that fragment has poor PCR efficiency, it would remain on the UMI curve, leaving us the "shadow" that we expected.
+The number of distinct fragments we see from a gene will depend on its expression level, because a highly-expressed gene will be sampled more often.
+A single fragment might be all that we capture from a gene with low expression.
+If that fragment has poor PCR efficiency, that gene would remain on the UMI curve, part of the "shadow" that we expect.
 We can try this out by changing our model to work on gene fragments rather than genes.
-Most of it is the same, but in the beginning we add a step of generating a random number of fragments for each gene (Poisson distributed) and later we assign each _fragment_ its own PCR efficiency.
+We add a step at the beginning, generating a random number of fragments for each gene (Poisson distributed) and assigning each _fragment_ its own PCR efficiency.
 We'll show the results of both the UMI distribution and the PCR-amplified version.

 ```python